 Veterinarian, Board Certified Small Animal Surgeon

 Dr. Bonnie Coyne was born and raised in Sedalia, Colorado and attended veterinary school at Colorado State University.
 She previously worked at Kansas State University and UC Davis as a Veterinary Surgical Instructor and was also a staff surgeon at Loomis Basin Veterinary Clinic.
-As a board certified small animal surgeon, Dr. Coyne travels to Animal Medical Center to perform orthopedic and specialized surgeries for our patients.
+As a board-certified small animal surgeon, Dr. Coyne travels to Animal Medical Center to perform orthopedic and specialized surgeries for our patients.
 Dr. Coyne’s goal is to improve the quality of life for dogs and cats through quality surgical services.
 Her professional associations include AVMA and ACVC.
-Dr. Coyne is married to her husband, Keith Dyche Jr., and her special interests include soft tissue and reconstructive surgery.
+Dr. Coyne's special interests include soft tissue and reconstructive surgery.